scholer/ooxml-git-hooks/README.rst

 * Where and how to extract the zip files.
 * Whether to create pandoc mirrors e.g. in Markdown format.
 * Whether to create md5 checksums of files.
-* Have a 'ooxml_store' directory where all files are extracted (seems like a good idea).
+* Have a '.ooxml_store' directory where all files are extracted (seems like a good idea).

 Implementation: